BhumikaHunachyali/BhumikaHunachyali/README.md

+## Hello Everyone!
-HEllo, I'm Bhumika Hunachyali
+I'm Bhumika Hunachyali

 Currently pursuing B.Tech in AI&ML at SJBIT, Bengaluru.
 I'm 1st Year Engineering Student focused on building strong software engineering fundamentals and real-world technical skills.

 I’m currently exploring the intersection of software engineering, AI, and problem solving through hands-on projects and consistent learning.

+---

 ## About Me

-* Pursuing Artificial Intelligence & Machine Learning at SJBIT
+* My immense interest in mathematics, logic, and intelligent systems sparked my curiosity for AI & ML.
-* Learning Python, DSA, Git, and development fundamentals
+* Learning Python, C, Frontend, DSA, Git, and development fundamentals.
-* Interested in software engineering, AI systems, and scalable technology
+* Interested in software engineering, AI systems, and scalable technology.
-* Focused on building discipline, technical depth, and strong problem-solving ability
+* Focused on building discipline, technical depth, and strong problem-solving ability.

 ---

 ## Long-Term Goals

-* Become a skilled Software Engineer and AI Engineer
+* To grow into an engineer who combines strong software development skills with AI-driven innovation.
-* Build impactful and technically strong products
+* Build impactful and technically strong products.
-* Work on meaningful large-scale systems and real-world problem solving
+* Work on meaningful large-scale systems and real-world problem solving.
-* Prepare for top tech opportunities and higher studies abroad in the future
+* Prepare for top tech opportunities and higher studies abroad in the future.

 ---